 - Heart failure.
 This is a condition where your heart does not pump as well as it should and may cause you to have shortness of breath

-- Heart attack or stroke can happen with VOTRIENT and may cause death
+- Heart attack or stroke.
+Heart attack and stroke can happen with VOTRIENT and may cause death

 - Symptoms may include: chest pain or pressure, pain in your arms, back, neck or jaw, shortness of breath, numbness or weakness on one side of your body, trouble talking, headache, or dizziness

-- Blood clots may form in a vein, especially in your legs (deep vein thrombosis or DVT).
+- Blood clots.
+Blood clots may form in a vein, especially in your legs (deep vein thrombosis, or DVT).
 Pieces of a blood clot may travel to your lungs (pulmonary embolism).
 This may be life-threatening and cause death

-- Thrombotic microangiopathy (TMA), including thrombotic thrombocytopenia purpura and hemolytic uremic syndrome.
+- Thrombotic microangiopathy (TMA), including thrombotic thrombocytopenia purpura (TTP) and hemolytic uremic syndrome (HUS).
 TMA is a condition involving blood clots that can happen while taking VOTRIENT.
 TMA is accompanied by a decrease in red blood cells and cells that are involved in clotting.
-TMA may harm organs such as the brain and kidneys
+TMA may harm organs, such as the brain and kidneys

 - Lung problems.
 VOTRIENT may cause lung problems that may lead to death.
 Tell your health care provider right away if you get a cough that will not go away or shortness of breath

-- High blood pressure including a sudden and severe rise in blood pressure which may be life-threatening
+- High blood pressure (BP).
+High BP can happen with VOTRIENT, including a sudden and severe rise in BP, which may be life-threatening

-- These blood pressure increases usually happen in the first several months of treatment.
-Your blood pressure should be well controlled before you start taking VOTRIENT.
-Your health care provider should begin checking your blood pressure within 1 week of you starting VOTRIENT and often during treatment to make sure that your blood pressure is well controlled
+- These BP increases usually happen in the first several months of treatment.
+Your BP should be well controlled before you start taking VOTRIENT.
+Your health care provider should begin checking your BP within 1 week of you starting VOTRIENT and often during treatment to make sure that your BP is well controlled

-- Have someone call your health care provider or get medical help right away for you, if you get symptoms of a severe increase in blood pressure, including: severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, seizures, or you pass out (become unconscious)
+- Have someone call your health care provider or get medical help right away for you, if you have symptoms of a severe increase in BP, including severe chest pain, severe headache, blurred vision, confusion, nausea and vomiting, severe anxiety, shortness of breath, or seizures, or you pass out (become unconscious)

-- Serious infections can happen with VOTRIENT and can cause death
+- Serious infections.
+Serious infections can happen with VOTRIENT and can cause death

 - Collapsed lung (pneumothorax).
 A collapsed lung can happen with VOTRIENT.
 Air may get trapped in the space between your lung and chest wall.
 This may cause you to have shortness of breath